slh2610/northcoders-news/README.md

 ## URL

-The site is deployed through Netlify and can be accesses at:
+The site is deployed through Netlify and can be accessed at:

 https://5bdf3f6efdd72a27380d60fd--northcoder-s-news.netlify.com/